-Obstacle races like the "Muddy Buddy" and "Foam Fest" have become fun entertainment for many people wanting a different type of athletic challenge.
+Obstacle Race events like the "Muddy Buddy" and "Foam Fest" have become fun entertainment for many people wanting a different type of athletic challenge.
 Indeed, if you've seen them, heard about them, or participated in them, they offer some amazing challenges that require both physical and mental strength.
 Wiki has a great piece about them if you want more detail.

-This photo shows an obstacle that Synthesis designed and built for one company that hosts these events.
+This photo shows an obstacle that Synthesis designed and built for one company that hosts these Obstacle Race events.
 While it is not as shocking as some challenges, that top bar is still 14 feet up.
 It takes a fair bit of metal determination to throw yourself over the top to climb down the other side.
 That's especially true when you're already tired, muddy or wet.

 Have You Ever Done An Obstacle Race?

 What goes into designing and building an obstacle for a race?
 More than first meets the eye, of course.
 For this one, there were concerns about safety, strength, wobbliness (if that's a word), and abuse.
-Having 6 or 8 people on it at one time all jiggling and bouncing around is a challenge.
+Having 6 or 8 people on it at one time all jiggling and bouncing around is no small challenge.

 While strength is important, it also had to be reasonably light for setup and shipping, even with safety as the top concern.
 Another goal is getting it to pack away into a small space (limited by the trailer size!).
 Just part of managing conflicting constraints.